containerum/containerum/README.md

 helm install containerum/containerum
 ```

 > Note: To launch deployments in Containerum you need to have an application node.
-In case you use only one node, make sure Kubernetes is able to schedule pods on the master:
+In case you use only one node, make sure it is labeled as `slave`.
+To add the label, run:

 ```
-kubectl taint nodes --all node-role.kubernetes.io/master-
+kubectl label node ubuntu-01 role=slave
 ```
+where `ubuntu-01` is the name of your node.

 To be able to reach Containerum Web UI and the API, add the machine IP address to /etc/hosts, e.g.: